ACLS Certification - Official Site | Powered by CPR.com

 • Nausea or vomiting

-In the early stages of ICP, the patient may seem “off” after previously being calm, alert, and oriented.
-They will increasingly become restless and agitated and may report a headache (from pressure on the meninges) or nausea and vomiting (from pressure on the medulla — the vomiting center of the brain).
+In these early stages, the patient may seem inexplicably “off” after previously being calm, alert, and oriented.
+They will increasingly become restless and agitated, and may report a headache (from pressure stretching the meninges) or sudden projectile vomiting (from direct pressure on the medulla—the vomiting center of the brain).

 Cushing Triad: A Unique Set of Symptoms

-The Cushing triad is a late but also unique presentation of symptoms caused by increased ICP.
-The Cushing triad includes an increase in the systolic blood pressure, a decrease in the heart rate (bradycardia), and a decrease in the respiratory rate.
+The Cushing Triad is a late, distinct presentation of symptoms caused by significantly elevated ICP.
+The triad includes an increase in the systolic blood pressure (widening pulse pressure), a decrease in the heart rate (bradycardia), and a decrease or irregularity in the respiratory rate.

-It is important to understand why the symptoms within the triad occur:
+It is important to understand the pathophysiology of why these symptoms occur:

 • Decrease in the Heart Rate.
-The increase in systolic blood pressure triggers reactions in the baroreceptors that sense pressure changes.
-The baroreceptors then prompt a series of reactions to slow the heart rate.
-The body decreases the heart rate in an attempt to decrease the systolic blood pressure.
+The severe increase in systolic blood pressure triggers stretch receptors (baroreceptors) in the carotid arteries and aorta that sense extreme pressure changes.
+The baroreceptors then stimulate the vagus nerve, prompting the parasympathetic nervous system to drastically slow the heart rate.
+The body decreases the heart rate in a reflex attempt to lower the soaring systemic blood pressure.

 The baroreceptors in the carotid artery sense changes in blood pressure - diagram of the human brain.